 Resources cost money, and that financial obligation is estimated here.
 This is an important part of the budget for the sponsor, as they are going to pay for it and you have to show them a return on that investment.

 Here you outline the people responsible for the project, the target of the project and the person whom the project is being executed for.
-Who is the project sponsor, customer, project manager, et al?
+Determine who is the project sponsor, customer, project manager, etc.

 How Will the Project Be Reported On?

 If the sponsor approves the project, they are going to want a progress report.
-What the frequency of those reports will be is determined in this section of the project proposal.
-Also, how will the reports be distributed and who will get them.
+The frequency of those reports will be determined in this section of the project proposal form.
+Also, how will the reports be distributed and who will get them?
 You can also put in the number of team meetings you intend to have over the life cycle of the project.

 What Are the Risks and Issues?